-Item Max Score
+ltem Max Score

 Judgment

-5. You are standing on the side of a busy street.
+you would do to address both pa and circle all par Score as: ling on the side of a busy street.
 There is no pedestrian crossing and no traffic lights.
-Tell me what you would do to get across to the other side of the road safely.
-(If person gives incomplete response that does not address both parts of answer, use prompt: "Is there anything else you would do?")
-Record exactly what patient says and circle all parts of response which were prompted.
+Tell me what o get across to the other side of the road safely.
+(If person gives incomplete response that does not rts of answer, use prompt: "Is there anything else you would do?")
+Record exactly what patient says its of response which were prompted. ate that they would look for traffic?
+(YES = 2;YES PROMPTED = 1; $NO = 0$) 2

-Score as:Did person indicate that they would look for traffic?(YES = 2;YES PROMPTED = 1; NO = 0)2Did person make any additional safety proposals?(YES = 2;YES PROMPTED = 1; NO = 0)2 /4
+e any additional safety proposals?
+(YES = 2;YES PROMPTED = 1; NO = 0) 2 /4

 Memory Recall

-1. (Recall) We have just arrived at the shop.
-Can you remember the list of groceries we need to buy?
-(Prompt: If person cannot recall any of the list, say "The first one was 'tea'."
-(Score 2 points each for any item recalled which was not prompted - use only 'tea' as a prompt.)
+(Prompt: If perso ave just arrived at the shop.
+Can you remember the list of groceries we need to buy? on cannot recall any of the list, say "The first one was 'tea'."
+(Score 2 points each for any item recalled rompted - use only 'tea' as a prompt.)

-Tea 2
+Теа 2

 Cooking Oil 2

 Eggs 2

 Soap 2 /8

 Language

-6. I am going to time you for one minute.
-In that one minute, I would like you to tell me the names of as many different animals as you can.
+different anima time you for one minute.
+In that one minute, I would like you to tell me the names of as many Is as you can.
 We'll see how many different animals you can name in one minute.
-(Repeat instructions if necessary).
+(Repeat ecessary).
 Maximum score for this item is 8.
-If person names 8 new animals in less than one minute there is no need to continue.
+If person names 8 new animals in less than one minute to continue.

 1. 5.

 2. 6.

 3. 7.

 4. 8. /8

 TOTAL SCORE = /30